geisonbiazus/driver_tracker/README.md

 The event processing is done via background job using sidekiq.
 If the requests volume increases the job workers can be easily scaled.

+Another option is to move the logic of discovering if the driver is inside the polygon to the database.
+I know that Postgres and Elasticsearch have this function but didn't test it.
+Normally I prefer to express all the business logic in code unless I have a good reason not to.

-Another option for scaling the application is if the database becomes slow, there is the possibility to reprocess the events grouping then in a format ready to be displayed in the report.
+If the database becomes slow, there is also the possibility to reprocess the events grouping then in a format ready to be displayed in the report.
 But it isn't implemented yet.

 ### TODO